 Ohhhhhh Kaayyyyyy.
 My sleeves are rolled up, my sassy pants are on and Im going to be telling it like it is.
-Im going to be to the point, and direct.
+Im going to be to the point, and direct about why I don’t feel imitation is a form of flattery.
 Ready?

 If you copy someones work, you are a knob.
 The end.

 Ok so maybe that is a little too short and sweet, (or not sweet), but I hope it gets my point across pretty much straight away?
 Good.
-Lets now discuss.
-Im going to let you in on why Imitation is not the sincerist form of flattery, and try to work out where the line between inspiration and imitation starts and finishes.
+Let’s now discuss.
+Im going to let you in on why Imitation is a form of flattery, that feels a bit rubbish.
+Let’s also try to work out where the line between inspiration and imitation starts and finishes.
 It will also be in my usual, say what I mean way!
 Grab your cuppa. (or possibly gin for this one.
 Im going IN)

-Why Imitation is NOT the sincerest for of flattery
+Why Imitation is a form of flattery – Or is it??

 My lovely Instagram family were wonderful to me.
 Some even told me stories of them too having had work copied.
 They were angry on my behalf, they were calling me for me to name and shame and trust me when I say, the temptation to do so on that first day was real.
 I wanted to hit back.
 I wanted to shout from the rooftops to the people that were reading her post, telling her how nice the words were, that they were not her words, they were mine!
 My heart was heavy with the feeling of having the words of my heart taken.
 I wanted to block her on every platform and explain to her my distress.
 I was feeling a rush of emotions, none of them positive.
 All of them destructive.